Mohomaya

 Mohomaya is a Bengali web series directed by Kamaleswar Mukherjee.
 The series started streaming on the Bengali OTT platform Hoichoi.
 The series featuring Swastika Mukherjee, Ananya Chatterjee and Bipul Patra in the lead roles.

 Plot

-Rishi (Bipul) whose past is deep ocean of secrets revolving around his deceased mother, Maya (Ananya Chatterjee).
-When he meets Aruna (Swastika Mukherjee), his classmate's mother, Rishi finds the affection he longed for all his life.
+Rishi whose past is deep ocean of secrets revolving around his deceased mother, Maya.
+When he meets Aruna, his classmate's mother, Rishi finds the affection he longed for all his life.
 What initiates as a motherlike bonding soon turns to a compulsive obsession destructing the lives of a perfectly normal family.